Board Members

 Kevin Walsh is a highway engineer at HNTB in the Philadelphia Transportation group.
 His design specialties include roadways, utilities, green stormwater infrastructure, bicycle and ADA accessible facilities, permitting, and plan preparation and review for DOT and municipalities.
 Kevin earned his Bachelor of Science degree in Civil Engineering from Temple University in 2014.

-Kevin is in his eighth year on the ASCE Philadelphia YMF Board currently serving as the Treasurer.
-Kevin has previously served as the Social Chair (two years), Student Transition Chair, Civil Engineering (CivE) Club Chair (two years), Technical Events Chair, and Professional Development Chair.
+Kevin is in his tenth year on the ASCE Philadelphia YMF Board currently serving as the Vice President.
+Kevin has previously served as the Secretary, Treasurer, Social Chair (two years), Student Transition Chair, Civil Engineering (CivE) Club Chair (two years), Technical Events Chair, and Professional Development Chair.

 The following are Appointed Officer Positions divided up into three committees: Communications, Events, and Outreach.
 Each of these three committees are chaired by an Executive Board Officer.
 Descriptions of the responsibilities and duties of these Appointed Officer Positions can be found here: YMF Board Appointed Officer Positions